lucee/lucee-docs/docs/03.reference/01.functions/imagerotate/function.md

     - image
 ---

-Rotates a image at a specified point by a specified angle.
+Rotates an image at a specified point by a specified angle.